GenericMappingTools/gmt-examples/docs/tutorials/advance/animation.rst

 The duration of the temporary changes are control via the `-E <https://docs.generic-mapping-tools.org/dev/events.html#e>`_ argument.

 - -Er: rise phase.
+It takes place before the start of the event.
 - -Ep: plateau phase.
+It takes place after the start of the event.
 - -Ed: decay phase.
+It develops after the plateau phase.
+If the plateau phase does not occur, then it takes place after the start of the event.

 ..
 Note::

-  For finite symbols there are also *normal* and *fade* phases.
+  -For finite symbols there are also *normal* and *fade* phases.
-  It is also possible to change the data value with ``-Mv``.
+  -It is also possible to change the data value with ``-Mv``.

 3.6.2.
 Make full animation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 In this step I announce each quake by magnifying size and whitening the color for a little bit (during the rise phase).
-Later the symbols return to its original properties during the decay phase.
+Later the symbols return to their original properties during the decay phase.
 The plateau phase is not used.